 Coal is America’s most abundant energy resource—making up 90 percent of U.S. fossil energy reserves on a Btu basis.
-Based on 2018 U.S. coal production of approximately 0.76 billion short tons, the U.S. Energy Information Administration estimates that the country’s recoverable coal reserves would last about 332 years.
+Based on 2020 U.S. coal production of approximately 0.54 billion short tons, the U.S. Energy Information Administration estimates that the country’s recoverable coal reserves would last over 300 years.

 America’s coal industry is doing its part to increase U.S. competitiveness abroad while producing jobs and economic benefits at home.
 Coal is essential to the U.S. economy, providing affordable electricity to households, businesses, manufacturing facilities, transportation and communications systems, and services throughout our economy.

 Although coal’s total contribution to the American economy and way of life is impossible to estimate, coal production has demonstrable benefits.
 These include the direct employment of more than 90,000 people and the creation of 3.3 jobs for every job in coal mining, for a total of approximately 300,000 jobs.
 Coal generated $20 billion in sales and paid $8 billion in direct wages and salaries according to 2022 analysis by the National Mining Association.